Bas Nooij

-Sebastiaan Nooij (born November 26, 1987) is a Dutch former professional baseball catcher.
+Sebastiaan Nooij (born November 26, 1987) is a Dutch former baseball player.
+He was a catcher for the Netherlands national team in the 2013 World Baseball Classic and other international tournaments and played in the Dutch and Australian leagues.

-He began playing in the Dutch league in 2006 but moved to the U.S. to attend college in 2007.
-He attended Lower Columbia College and Hawaii Pacific University and returned to the Netherlands to play baseball in 2009.
+Nooij began playing in the Honkbal Hoofdklasse, the top Dutch league, for Amsterdam Pirates in 2006.
+He went to the United States to play college baseball at Lower Columbia College in 2007 and 2008, then Hawaii Pacific University in 2009 and 2010.
+He also returned to the Netherlands to play baseball in 2009.